 8. Make free tools & shareable templates available.
 Create tools and templates pertinent to your business.
-Think about what your audience would find of use and create a library of downloadable resources which others could link to.
+Think about your audience's use and create a library of downloadable resources that others could link to.
 Bookmarkable content also generates a lot of inbound links, which would be good for your link-building strategy.

 9. Experiment with other forms of visual content.
-If you have a compelling graphic, it is highly probable that others would link it since producing visuals from scratch could be time-consuming.
+If you have a compelling graphic, others would probably link it since producing visuals from scratch could be time-consuming.

 10. Write press releases on noteworthy company news.
-This public relations effort could be effective in gaining more coverage, especially if you have a riveting headline that big publications would get wind of.
+This public relations effort could effectively gain more coverage, especially if you have a riveting headline that big publications would get wind of.

 11. Ask for reviews or testimonials.
 Approach your market, industry experts, or analysts to review your products or services.
 Not only will this get you an inbound link, but showcasing good feedback strengthens your brand credibility in the eyes of others.
 Most companies love getting good feedback, the same way that consumers/reviewers also love seeing what they’ve shared on a company’s page.

 12. Partner with companies & explore co-marketing.
-Companies forming alliances can bring a lot of benefits for link-building: shared resources, branding boosts, increased traffic, and reach.
+Companies forming alliances can bring many benefits for link-building: shared resources, branding boosts, increased traffic, and reach.
 To help you decide, try checking Alexa or SimilarWeb to give you data on what people are searching for in your potential partner’s website so you can create a co-marketing strategy that yields results.

 13. Work on link reclamation.
 Continuously monitor mentions of your brand so you can turn them into inbound links.
 There are available programs to scan any mentions of your business.
 Once you’ve gathered the information, check if they cited your website.
 If not, reach out and thank them for the mention, but also propose that your site be linked and provide additional materials to make it worthwhile.